-Growers and handlers certified to USDA GAP/GHP standards by an accredited certifier are eligible for this program if:
+Growers and handlers certified to USDA GAP/GHP standards by an accredited certifier are eligible for a maximum of three years if:

-- The address on your certificate is located in Minnesota.
+- The address on your certificate is in Minnesota.

 Ineligible expenses include costs to prepare for certification, such as installing hand sinks and drains or hiring a contractor to oversee the plan.

 Third party certification is required to become GAP/GHP certified.
 For more information, questions, or to schedule an audit, please call 651-201-6067 or visit the Fruit and Vegetable Inspections webpage.

 Certified growers and handlers are eligible to receive reimbursement of 75% of their GAP/GHP certification costs (maximum reimbursement of $2,000).

 Note: We're updating the application – check back in early July for the new form.